-Colostrum can also help combat leaky gut syndrome, which is characterized by holes or openings in the gut lining that food, bacteria, and harmful toxins can easily slip through.
+Colostrum can also help combat leaky gut, which is characterized by holes or openings in the gut lining that food, bacteria, and harmful toxins can easily slip though.
 This can lead to inflammation and imbalances in your gut flora, which contribute to general digestive health issues.
-Colostrum can help to restore normal permeability levels thanks in part to its variety of hormones and growth factors that help repair damage to the intestinal lining.
-Colostrum’s high immunoglobulin content and other natural antibodies can help to control harmful fungi, viruses, and bacteria in your gut.
+Colostrum may help to restore normal permeability levels thanks in part to its variety of hormones and growth factors that help repair damage to the intestinal lining and maintain tight-junction integrity.
+Colostrum’s high immunoglobulin content and other natural antibodies can help improve the microbiome – the ecosystem of bacteria, viruses, and fungi – that lives within the gut.

-Colostrum also encourages the growth of friendly bacteria (probiotics) in the gut.
-These bacteria can help with food digestion, production of certain vitamins, and the prevention of infections in the GI tract.
-The growth factors in colostrum may help these bacteria flourish and recolonize your gut; as such, colostrum is considered a prebiotic.
+Colostrum may also encourage the growth of friendly bacteria (probiotics) in the gut.
+These bacteria can help with food digestion, production of certain vitamins, and regulation of “bad” bacteria in the GI tract.
+The growth factors in colostrum may help probiotics flourish and recolonize your gut; as such, colostrum is considered a prebiotic.

 Whey protein is a popular supplement with athletes for its ability to build muscle tissue and improve endurance, but studies suggest that colostrum’s growth factors may work even better.
 Colostrum contains a high percentage of insulin-like growth factors (IGF-1).
-These growth hormones can help to promote muscle growth and prioritizes adipose tissue (fat) over glucose as a source of fuel.
-Regular colostrum supplementation can help to reduce damage from oxidation and free radicals during exercise, which can help heal your bones, joints, and muscles after a workout.
+These growth hormones can help to promote muscle growth and prioritize adipose tissue (fat) over glucose as a source of fuel.
+Regular colostrum supplementation can help to reduce damage from oxidation and free radicals during exercise, which can help improve the status of your bones, joints, and muscles after a workout.

 How to Take Colostrum

 Our Colostrum-LD® supplement is available in the form of powder and capsules.
-The dosage for colostrum supplements can vary from person to person, but generally for healthy individuals who want to support their immune system and prevent leaky gut syndrome, one teaspoon of our powder or two of our capsules twice a day can replenish immune modulators and growth factors missing in your diet.
-After age 20, these levels rapidly decline.
+The serving size for colostrum supplements can vary from person to person, but generally for healthy individuals who want to support their immune system and reduce symptoms of leaky gut, one teaspoon of our powder or two of our capsules twice a day can replenish immune and growth factors missing in your diet.
+After age 20, these levels begin their rapid decline.
 If you are recovering from an injury, suffering from digestive issues, an autoimmune disorder, inflammatory condition, or other form of compromised health, you should take 2 teaspoons of powder or four capsules twice a day.
 For athletes, about 10 to 20 grams each day (roughly one and a half tablespoons of Colostrum-LD® powder twice a day) can promote growth hormone levels in your system.

-Some researchers believe that it is better to take a lower dosage of colostrum when you start and gradually increase your dosage as your body gets used to it.
-Others suggest that you should frontload your colostrum intake by taking higher doses at first before reducing to a normal dosage.
+Some researchers believe that it is better to take a lower amount of colostrum when you start and gradually increase the amount as your body gets used to it.
+Others suggest that you should frontload your colostrum intake by taking a higher amount at first before reducing to a normal serving.
 Thankfully, colostrum has no known toxicity level, but you should speak with your doctor to determine the best course for your specific needs.

 You may experience an immune response known as the Jarisch-Herxheimer reaction when you first take colostrum.
 This reaction is common with antibiotics and occurs when harmful microorganisms in your body release endotoxin-like substances into your body as they die.
 Symptoms can include: